Scones. Light. Fluffy. Yum.

 I love the petite vanilla bean scones offered at Starbucks.
 Even better, they sell them in sets of three for a discount but I tend to run into a little problem each time that leaves me empty handed.
 I’ll order one set of three, hand them back to a pair of hands ready for the sweet vanilla bean goodness, who then passes out the other two, and poof they are gone.
 I end up wondering why I didn’t just order four in the first place.

 Solution.
-Make my own ;-).
+Make my own!

 Here is a simple and delicious recipe for mini vanilla bean scones that won’t leave you empty handed.
 Remember to bake them before you make your coffee run ;-)!